-A mediator is an agent who helps bridge these differences between two or more agents...
+A reference mismatch occurs when the key to access a database is not the one naturally A mediator is an agent who helps bridge these differences between two or more agents...

 Figure 4.
 This Three-Dimensional View Allows Perceptual Processing to Replace More Difficult Cognitive Processing.